 Conducting a Do-It-Yourself Energy Audit of your home can lead to saving money on electric bills and using less energy.
 Print this check list to work off of as you evaluate your home.

 For more information and suggestions, take a room-by-room look at this ENERGY STAR home to see what changes you may be able to make in your own home.

 Use the Home Energy Saver to find resources to make your home more energy efficient by using this web-based do-it-yourself energy audit tool.

 As part of the Take Control & Save Energy Efficiency program, any Consolidated Electric Cooperative member may request to have a BPI certified auditor conduct a comprehensive audit of their home.
 Auditors working through the Central Missouri Community Action Agency and the Northeast Community Action Corporation will perform the audit, prepare a report of recommended improvement measures and a follow up audit to evaluate the implemented measures.

 Members will be responsible for paying a portion of the audit cost.

 Members must be referred to the Action Agencies by Cooperative staff.
 If you are interested in paying to have a comprehensive audit conducted on your home you should contact the Cooperative office at 573-581-3630 or 1-800-621-0091.
 Based on the availability of the Community Action Agency auditors, there will likely be a waiting period once requested.

 You too have options when it comes to reducing your utility bills and making the home you're living in more energy efficient.
 ENERGY STAR has put together a list of useful tips and ideas that can help you conserve and save.

-Click on the tabs below to gain answers to questions you may have regarding these specific areas of efficiency.
+Click on any link below to gain answers to questions you may have regarding these specific areas of efficiency.